 - Any previous pregnancies or pregnancy complications.

 - Any previous surgeries for gynecological conditions, such as endometriosis, pelvic inflammatory disease, or uterine fibroids.

 Your doctor will take a full medical history and perform some tests to evaluate your candidacy for a tubal ligation reversal.

-How are Tubal Reversal Surgeries Performed?
+How is Tubal Reversal Surgeries Performed?

 Reversal surgery may be performed in a hospital, but it can often be performed in your doctor’s office as an outpatient procedure.
 It should take no longer than three hours.

-Your doctor will administer a general anesthesia, so you won’t be awake during the procedure.
+Your doctor will administer general anesthesia, so you won’t be awake during the procedure.
 Your surgery will then be performed laparoscopically, which is a minimally-invasive procedure that involves making only one or two small incisions in your lower abdomen, rather than one large incision.
-The surgeon inserts a tiny lighted camera which projects a view of the surgical site onto a screen.
+The surgeon inserts a tiny lighted camera that projects a view of the surgical site onto a screen.
 Guided by the laparoscope, your surgeon will remove the clips or bands blocking your tubes, or stitch the cut ends back together.